apache/druid/docs/operations/auth-ldap.md

 ### Step 2: Add permissions to a role

-You can now add one or more permissions to the role.
+You can now add one or more permission to the role.
 The following example adds read-only access to a `wikipedia` data source.

-Given the following JSON in a file named perm.json:
+Given the following JSON in a file named `perm.json`:

 ```
 [{ "resource": { "name": "wikipedia", "type": "DATASOURCE" }, "action": "READ" }